Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Premade loaves of bread that are gluten free cost a lot and the selection is very limited unless you go to a fancy bakery or specialty store. $5-$7 for a loaf is a lot.
 Gluten-free baking is not as hard as you might think.
 I recommend getting some premade mixes like those listed below.
 They helped me gain confidence when I had to learn to bake again in my mid-30s!
 Sure they are not much cheaper than buying loaves, but they taste better because they are fresh and allow you to learn without having to stress about every little detail.

 I love this stuff because it performs like regular flour in recipes.
 It can be a bit expensive especially if you are used to conventional wheat flour.
 I try to find online coupons from Vitacost to buy it in multiple smaller packages.
-I recently found it on Amazon in a 25 lb bag.
 It is not the least expensive gluten-free flour, but I have to say when you are trying to mimic a favorite recipe and want a good texture there is no better than I have found.
 It is still a lot cheaper than relying on pre-made baked goods that lack good flavor.

 Look for store brand gluten-free mixes